 Online employee training provides a powerful opportunity to train people in an efficient way.
 It has many advantages over traditional learning, such as the ability to reach people in different locations.
-The latest Learning Management Systems is useful for organizations in many industries, including health, hospitality, finance, and more.
+The latest Learning Management Systems are useful for organizations in many industries, including health, hospitality, finance, and more.
 At the same time, not all training modules are equally effective.
 There are certain flaws that limit their usefulness.
 Let’s look at the nine most common corporate training module mistakes.

 1. Lack of Real World Relevance